AhmedMagdyNoser/node-vendora/README.md

 > Be aware that performing image processing on the server can be resource-intensive and may slow down your application, especially if you have a lot of concurrent uploads.
 Consider using a cloud service like AWS S3 or Cloudinary for image storage and processing.

+### Organize Your Code

+> Now we can organize our code more effectively.
+Take a look at `middlewares/uploadSingleMiddleware.js`, and then explore how it can be reused across multiple routes in `routes/brandRoute.js`.

 ---

 ## Serve Static Files